This morning I started several blog posts. They are sitting in draft form on my iphone because none of them inspired me

-But I can empathize with the feelings of hurt, frustration, and how difficult it would be to hit rock bottom and have to start your life from scratch.
+But I can empathize with the feelings of hurt, frustration, and how difficult it would be to have to start your life from scratch.

 I truly cannot imagine what that feels like - and honestly hope to god that I never have to.

 So while I do empathize and respect the perspective that these articles are written from, I do take issue to people telling me that I shouldn't depend on my husband.
-Please stop telling me that I shouldn't lean on him.
+I have an issue with people telling me that I shouldn't lean on him too much.

-While I know that this warning comes from a good place, I find it somewhat insulting.
+While I know that this warning comes from a good place, in a way, I find it somewhat insulting.

-Yes I lean on my husband.
+Yes I lean on him.
 Yes I depend on him.
-In fact, if you've been following me for any length of time you know that after we had our baby girl, I decided to not return to work so I could stay home and care for kids, while my husband continues to build his career.
+In fact, if you've been following me for any length of time you know that after we had our baby girl, I decided to not return to work so I could stay home and care for the kids, while my husband continues to build HIS career.

 It was a decision that WE made for our family, together, for us, as the married couple that we are.

-Even though I have since started a home-based business on my own, when it boils down to it, the children and I are dependant on him financially.
+Even though I have since started a home-based business, when it boils down to it, the children and I are dependant on him financially.

 AND If something were to happen to our marriage, I would still be dependant on him financially.
-In fact, if I needed to leave, the first and last month deposit on an apartment, would most likely come from him.
+In fact, if I needed to leave, the first and last month deposit on an apartment, would most likely come from our joint bank account.

 But guess what, he's pretty damn dependant on me too.